mrkaspr/coby/README.md

 * AJAX
 * Heroku
 * SASS
+* HTTParty

 ## Challenges
+* There are many, many moving parts with many, many details to consider when building functionality.
+* Learning Rails on the fly!
+Rails is a big step up from Sinatra.

 ### Git Collaboration
 You all know what we're talking about...

 ### Conventions
 After completing this project we realised the importance of deciding on naming conventions